UW-GAC/analysis_pipeline/installation_intro.md

 ### Cluster configuration JSON file

+You can modify the `slurm_cluster_cfg.json` or `cluster_cfg.json` files as needed for your cluster.

+Here is a brief description of the various keys:

+- `"memory_limits"`: specify the amount of memory that should be requested for each job.
+- `"submit_cmd"`: specify the command used to submit a job to the cluster (e.g., `sbatch` for Slurm or `qsub` for SGE).
+- `"submit_opts"`: specify any additional options that should be passed to the `submit_cmd`, e.g., specifying the partition or queue, email parameters, etc. Note that the python scripts and the `Cluster` subclass you are using also set parameters when submitting a command.

 ## Some tips and troubleshooting

 - Make sure that you set your R library path to include the packages installed by `install_packages.py`.
-- Make sure taht your path (e.g., the `$PATH` environment variable) includes the programs you installed in the "Install external dependenceis" section.
+- Make sure that your path (e.g., the `$PATH` environment variable) includes the programs you installed in the "Install external dependencies" section.